kdgregory/aws-misc/lambda/es-index-cleanup/README.md

 relevant targets:

 * `build`: builds the deployment bundle (`elasticsearch_index_cleanup.zip`) and stores it in the project directory.
-You would normally run this directly only if you're making changes and want to upload manually.
+You would normally invoke this target only if you're making changes and want to upload manually.

 * `upload`: builds the deployment bundle and then uploads it to an S3 bucket.
 You must provide